-Paying and Planning : Preparing for the Camino de Santiago
+Planning a Camino Pilgrimage : Preparing for the Camino de Santiago

-Paying for a trek on the Camino de Santiago
+Paying for Pilgrimage on the Camino de Santiago

 Camino de Santiago patches and shell image